 Find Local food banks in your community.
-Want to know where to find emergency food near you?
+Want to know where to find free groceries near you?
 U.S. food banks and pantries help feed the poor across the country.
-A neighborhood food bank or food pantries can make the difference between eating and go to bed hungry.
+These food banks, give away canned goods, fresh meat, and household items such as soap, toilet paper, detergent, toothpaste, etc. It A neighborhood food bank like Loaves & Fishes or Second Harvest can make the difference between eating and go to bed hungry.
 These food banks support disadvantaged families, who could not make it without this help.
-These food banks, give away groceries, and household items such as soap, toilet paper, detergent, toothpaste, etc. It is heartbreaking to tell you, children, there is nothing to eat.
+It is heartbreaking to tell you, children, there is nothing to eat.
 It is hard to believe that many children in the United States go to bed hungry.

 I recently received a comment from a woman who is trying to raise a child on an $8.00 an hour job.
 Her rent is $635 a month and childcare cost her $175 a month and utilities are $150.
 That leaves $1,220 a month after taxes, to care for two people.
 That leaves $65 a week to pay for food, transportation/gas, lunch, and incidentals.
 This is the face of the working poor.
 They don’t make enough to care for your family, and many make too much to receive government help.
 If you need, you may want to go to a food bank or community pantries for help.